pwall567/kjson-test/README.md

 **New in version 3.0:** the `integer`, `localDate` _etc._ named lambda tests are now named `isInteger`, `isLocalDate` _etc._
-This for consistency with the newly-added `isObject` and `isArray` tests.
+This is for consistency with the newly-added `isObject` and `isArray` tests.
 Also, the lambda functions have been moved to standalone functions, so they each require an `import` statement.

+**New in version 3.9:** the `anyItem` test allows for the checking of array items in an unordered set.

 ## Contents